Grants in Asian American Research

 Maximum amount of each faculty award is $5,000.
 Faculty can request funds for GSR funding, research travel, and/or other research-related expenses.
 Funds cannot be used for conference travel/registration.

-Maximum amount of each graduate student award is $5,000, but most graduate student awards will be under $3,000.
+Maximum amount of each graduate student award is $5,000.
 Graduate students can request funds for living expense stipends (as taxable and financial aid reportable income) and/or for reimbursement for research travel and/or other research-related expenses.
 Funds cannot be used for conference travel/registration.

 Restrictions

-Applicants may submit only one proposal in any one funding cycle.
+Applicants may submit only one project.
 Competitive candidates who do not receive funding for this cycle are encouraged to reapply in future cycles.

 Grant monies cannot be used for the purchase of computer equipment, books, and/or any other materials for personal use.
 Purchases of equipment and other materials for the project must be pre-approved and will be considered the property of the University of California, Berkeley.